-To assist Saskatchewan employers in establishing a baseline with which to evaluate their internal risk of fatigue, the Saskatchewan Safety Council has commissioned the Saskatchewan Employee Fatigue and Lifestyle Study.
+To assist Saskatchewan employers in establishing a baseline with which to evaluate their internal risk of fatigue, the Saskatchewan Safety Council commissioned the Saskatchewan Employee Fatigue and Lifestyle Study.

 This survey has been made possible thanks to the support of WorkSafe Saskatchewan.

-WorkSafe Saskatchewan is a partnership of the Saskatchewan Workers' Compensation Board and the Ministry of Labour Relations, Workplace Safety. |
+WorkSafe Saskatchewan is a partnership of the Saskatchewan Workers' Compensation Board and the Ministry of Labour Relations, Workplace Safety.

 The anonymized data collected from the survey will assist in the validation of key issues of concern and inform the direction of essential education and training to support the employee while also supporting the nature of work structures in place (e.g., work schedules, fit for duty policies, etc.).